mccgr/abn_lookup/README.md

   - `asic_number_type`: the type of the `asic_number` (note: so far, it seems the ABR does not really make use of this column)

-  - `gst_status`: this field details whether the entity has registered for the GST.
-If so, this field is equal to the string 'ACT', otherwise it is null.
+  - `gst_status`: this field details whether the entity has or has ever registered for the GST.
+If the entity currently registered, this field is equal to the string 'ACT'.
+If the entity has been registered for the GST but the registration has since been cancelled, this field is equal to 'CAN'.
+If the entity has never registered for the GST, this field is equal to 'NON'.

-  - `gst_status_from_date`: the date on which the entity was registered for the GST
+  - `gst_status_from_date`: the date on which the entity was registered for the GST.
+Equal to NULL if `gst_status` is 'NON'.

   - `main_ent_type`: the type of main entity, if applicable (note: this column may be redundant)